 Delicious southern-style meals are included for those spending the night at Tara Wildlife, and day visitors can purchase meals by calling in advance.
 The Mississippi River Nature Weekend is held at the end of August.

-The festival includes activities for all ages, including a kids’ kite-flying contest, birding tours in an open-air bus, canoeing on the Mississippi River, a live raptor educational show, a wildlife management seminar, a nature scavenger hunt, live music on Saturday evening, great food, and lots of trails for you to explore.
+The festival includes activities for all ages, including birding and wildlife tours in an open-air bus, kayak demonstration and paddle, a live raptor educational show, a wildlife management seminar, a nature scavenger hunt, group bike rides, swimming in the Mississippi River, live music on Saturday evening, great food, and lots of trails for you to explore.

 Bird Watching Activities